pffy/clockmath/README.md

 Music albums are comprised of individual audio tracks.
 Each of those tracks can be described with a duration as a clock time (discussed later in [35.3 Clock Basics](#353-clock-basics)) in minutes and seconds.

 Instead of using seconds, we use bundles of seconds to describe the various track times.

+Some baking recipes call for heating food in an oven for durations between 75 and 85 minutes.
+In this case, the recipes are specifically using minutes to bundle the number of seconds needed for baking, while allowing easy comparisons between other baking times.

+Even though seconds are used to measure time from moment to moment, we bundle those seconds into larger units in order more efficiently use time as a tool to better communicate or understand ideas.

 | quantity  | = | bundle |
 | :---: | :---: | :---: |